Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 	argparse
 		Commented out unused variables to fix compilation issues.

+	GLFW
+		Fixing compilation error with CLOCK_REALTIME and CLOCK_MONOTONIC not being defined.

+	LuaJIT
+		Modified msvcbuild.bat to use /MDd, /MD, /Od, and /Fd flags.
+		Added lua_isinteger.
+		Changed lua_getfield to match the Lua 5.4 function definition.

 Libraries included, but not used:
 	acl
 		Technically nothing uses this, but in the future we will use this for animations.

 	Capstone
 		This is only included for building TracyServer.
 It is not used by the engine itself.

-	GLFW
-		This is only included for building TracyServer.
-It is not used by the engine itself.
-		Fixing compilation error with CLOCK_REALTIME and CLOCK_MONOTONIC not being defined.

 	sqlite
 		Technically nothing uses this, but in the future might use this.